neuroinfo-os/deep-bottleneck/docs/intro-2-ANN-Entropy.rst

 As we did with the code, dealing with a perceptron, the input is the only variable we have.
 But the weights and the bias are the parameters of our perceptron and parts of its architecture.
 It does not necessarily mean that the weights and the bias take constant values.
 On the contrary, we will see that the most important, and the beauty, of perceptron is its ability to learn and this learning happens through the change of the weights and the bias.

 But for now, let’s just talk about what does each of the perceptron parameters do?
 We can use a simple example.
-Assume you want to use a perceptron deciding if a specific person likes watching a specific movie or not.\ [#]_ You could define an almost arbitrary set of criteria as your perceptron input, like the movie genre, how good are the *ctors, and say the movie production budget.
+Assume you want to use a perceptron deciding if a specific person likes watching a specific movie or not.\ [#]_ You could define an almost arbitrary set of criteria as your perceptron input, like the movie genre, how good are the actors, and say the movie production budget.
 We can quantize these three criteria assuming the person loves watching comedies, so if the movie genre is comedy (1) or not (0).
 And the total number of prestigious awards won by the four leading/supporting actors, and the budget in million USD.
 The output 0 means the person, probably, does not like the movie and 1 means she, probably, does.

 .. image:: https://user-images.githubusercontent.com/27868570/46581161-bc886b80-ca33-11e8-88fa-cbf9ffafe517.png
 ``Fig. 3.
 A perceptron for binary classification of movies for a single Netflix user``